 Now, let's get into CORE

-I'm going to explain how the CORE methodology helps users organize themselves to become CRM Ready.
+I'm going to explain how the CORE methodology helps users organize themselves to become a HPO.
 So what does CORE stand for?
 CORE stands for- customer owned rapid engagement.
 This portion is the implementation part of what we do, the part where we begin to set users up for long-term success!

-Here are three ways that CORE leads to a solid first building block in becoming CRM Ready:
+Here are three ways that CORE leads to a solid first building block in becoming a HPO:

-- Every CRM Ready organization has a CRM admin who takes at least blue belt training before the project begins.
+- Every HPO has a CRM admin who takes at least blue belt training before the project begins.
 The CRM admin gains a deep understanding of how CRM works and how their own system has been configured and why.

 - All members of the CORE team must take at least Sales Level 1 training before implementation begins.
 The group must be power users in CRM and be able to explain how it works and why things are setup the way that they are.
 CORE will include people known as "work steam leads", who are responsible for a given process as it moves through the project and demonstrating to the entire team how the process has been implemented in CRM.
 The CORE team will carry users through the entire business process.

-So there you have it, several ways in which CORE can help an organization become CRM Ready.
+So there you have it, several ways in which CORE can help an organization become a High Performing Organization.
 The major aspect to take away from this article is that CORE is about much more than installing software, it's about positioning users to become successful over the long-term.
-Interested in more?
-Download your copy of The ROI of Everything CRM White Paper.